bigdevwhale/marat555.github.io/_posts/2023-10-28-cachetastic.md

 ## Join the Cachetastic Party
 Cachetastic is open-source software licensed under the MIT License.
 We also welcome contributions from the open-source community.
-Feel free to submit bug reports, feature requests, or pull requests on our [GitHub repository](https://github.com/bigdevwhale/cachetastic).
+Feel free to submit bug reports, feature requests, or pull requests on [GitHub repository](https://github.com/bigdevwhale/cachetastic).

 So why wait?
 Supercharge your Laravel application with Cachetastic and turbocharge your caching game!
 Give it a try and experience the benefits for yourself.
 Happy caching! 💨✨